AustinWise/OciProxy/README.md

 ## TODO

 * Make upstream configurable.
+* Figure out a versioning strategy for our OCI image.
+Currently the build script always pushes version `1.0.0`.
 * Check if we really need to use `MapMethods` with `GET` and `HEAD`.
 I think `MapGet` might work.

 Not for MVP, but eventually this would be nice: